-25.15.2.9 Financial results
+25.15.3.9 Financial results

-- Cost estimates.
-The cost estimates contained in the 2021 PEA are completed to a preliminary level.
-Additional analysis and engineering are required to confirm these results. - Metal prices and realization costs.
-Metal prices and realization costs are subject to significant fluctuation, particularly over the periods identified for the Proposed Project and potential expansion scenarios.
-These fluctuations may have a significant impact on the financial results of future studies and the actual results achieved by an operating mine. - Taxation.
-The project is subject to taxation at three government levels (local, State, and Federal).
-These tax regimes may change over time, resulting in different results than those identified in the 2021 PEA.
+- Cost estimates: the cost estimates contained in the 2022 PEA are completed to a preliminary level.
+Additional analysis and engineering are required to confirm these results. - Metal prices and realization costs: metal prices and realization costs are subject to significant fluctuation, particularly over the periods identified for the Proposed Project and potential expansion scenarios.
+These fluctuations may have a significant impact on the financial results of future studies and the actual results achieved by an operating mine. - Taxation: the Project is subject to taxation at three government levels (local, State, and Federal).
+The analysis completed within this report has been in accordance with the current tax regimes, which may change over time resulting in different results than those identified in the 2022 PEA.